watsona22/02-Challenge-3/README.md

 The html, css, and js files can be used to view the company website with web accessibility considerations applied.
 A link to the mockup is accessible from the repository file list.
 ![Password Generator Mockup](./assets/images/03-javascript-homework-demo.png)

-## Credits

-The project was completed with help from the course materials and organization elements discussed with the Bootcamp tutor, Erik Hirsch.

 ## License